Looking for ways to make the business side of your art life more productive and more fun?

 Since the $12.99 price tag (Mac OSX only, possibly iOS in the future.) is a little hefty for an app that's still in quite a raw state (though perfectly stable), I'm chuffed that Martin has given me FREE promo codes for the first 10 people who email me with the words Please send me a promo code for Art Handler in the subject line.

 This great offer is an opportunity to get in on the ground floor with an app that holds a lot of promise.
-You can also contribute to its development by feedback to the developer by leaving a rating on the Mac app store or a comment here.
+You can also contribute to its development by emailing feedback to the developer or by leaving a comment here.